 The result is a healthy, flavorful, comforting curry, that I often eat just by itself! 🙂

-If you’re looking for more vegan curries to pair up with this Sri Lankan beetroot curry, then I HIGHLY recommend this tart, sweet, spicy Green Apple Curry, or this sweet, spicy, sour Mango Curry.
+- If you’re looking for more vegan curries to pair with this beetroot curry, then I HIGHLY recommend this tart, sweet, spicy green apple curry, or this sweet, spicy, sour mango curry.

-Or for a creamier curry pairing, you can try this Creamy Cashew Curry.
+- Or for a creamier curry pairing, you can try this cashew curry.
 OR just opt for a simple side salad, or a shredded leaf fry (mallung).

 Sri Lankan Beetroot Curry

-- 1 lb of beetroot tops cut and removed, washed and peeled (about 2 large beets)
+- 450 g beetroot tops cut and removed, washed and peeled (about 2 large beets)

-- 2 green chili or 1 serrano pepper, sliced (deseed to reduce heat level)
+- 2 long green chili or 1 serrano pepper, sliced (de-seed to reduce heat level)

 - ½ tsp Sri Lankan curry powder or ¼ tsp each of ground coriander and cumin